Halderim/jp_snes_hacking/uncompressed_data/README.md

 Loading a floor happens during entering a building from the overworld or changing the floor with a elevator

 ## Sprite Values
+00 01 - Bolas

-C9 - Medikit
+C9 00 - Medikit

-E8 - ID Card
+E8 00 - ID Card

-E9 - Chicken
+E9 00 - Chicken

-EA - Gas Granate
+EA 00 - Gas Granate

-EB - Shotgun Ammo
+EB 00 - Shotgun Ammo

-EC - Darts
+EC 00 - Darts

-ED - Rocket Ammo
+ED 00 - Rocket Ammo

-EE - Battery
+EE 00 - Battery

-EF - Gas Canister
+EF 00 - Gas Canister

 ## Items found so far in the data,